AdaptiveCity/acp_ttn_manager/TTN Device Register Application/TTNDeviceRegister/README.md

 This application reads the QR Code on the TTN Device and registers it to the TTN Console.

+**Do not use this app on a device already registered with a JoinEUI not same as 0000000000000000.**

 ## Prerequisites
-1. This app also stores the Device EUI in a text file on the Android device, so provide **storage permissions** for the app from settings before first use.
+1. Please provide **Storage** permission from settings before using the app.
+This app stores the Device EUI in a text file on the Android device, so storage permissions is required.
 2. Internet connectivity is required for the registration process.

 ## How to use